 Hey ya’ll and welcome to Everyday Made Fresh!
-I’m Joanna Brittain, a chef-wannabe, food & travel blogger, based in Panama City, Florida.
+I’m Joanna Brittain, a chef-wannabe, food & lifestyle blogger, based in Panama City, Florida.

 About the Family Behind Everyday Made Fresh

 I was born and raised in Alabama, and moved to Florida during high school.
 I met Zack, my Hoosier husband in 2001, and we’ve been happily married since 2003.
 We have two daughters, Kayla and Kelsie.
 Kayla has enlisted in the Navy, and going to be a Hospital Corpsman.
 She graduated basic training in May, and is currently in basic training.
 And I homeschool Kelsie; currently in middle school.
 She wants to be a zoologist one day and rescue sloths.
 Up until the summer of 2015, I was a Paraprofessional at a local elementary school where Kelsie was attending.
 Although I loved my job, it wasn’t my calling.
 I have been blogging off and on for years.
 I started a mommy blog in 2007, but didn’t find my true passion until July of 2014, when I started Everyday Made Fresh.

 About Everyday Made Fresh